Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 In a financial lease the risks and rewards related to ownership of asset leased are transferred to the lessee.
 Ownership transfer option at the end of the lease period is there with the lessee.
 The title might or might not be transferred eventually.

-Light touch regime (LTR) is a specific set of rules for certain service contracts that tend to be of lower interest to cross-border competition.
-Those service contracts include certain social, health and education services, defined by Common Procurement Vocabulary (CPV) codes.
+Light touch or light touch regime (LTR) is a specific set of rules for certain service contracts that tend to be of lower interest to cross-border competition.
+Those service contracts include certain social, health and education services, defined by Common Procurement Vocabulary (CPV) codes, as set out in Schedule 1 of the Procurement Regulations 2024.

 M